vdmit11/contextvars-registry/docs/context_vars_registry.rst

 ﻿module: context_vars_registry
 =============================

-This is documentation page for the module: :mod:`contextvars_extras.context_vars_registry`
+This is documentation page for the module: :mod:`contextvars_registry.context_vars_registry`

 The module is about `class ContextVarsRegistry`_ - a container that provides nice ``@property``-like access to context variables.